-Binary for Networking: Subnet Masks, CIDR, and IP Addresses Explained
+Binary for Networking: Subnet Masks, CIDR, and IPs

 Apply binary arithmetic to networking.
 Calculate subnet masks, CIDR ranges, broadcast addresses, and wildcard masks step by step.